aisbergg/ansible-role-firewalld/README.md

 # Ansible Role: `aisbergg.firewalld`

-This Ansible role is used to install and configure Firewalld on Debian, Arch Linux and Redhat Linux distributions.
+This Ansible role is used to install and configure Firewalld on Debian, Arch Linux and RedHat Linux distributions.

 ## Requirements